-Twenty two quality priorities were highlighted as part of the quality strategy.
-These quality priorities were selected to address some of the areas for which we are within targeted intervention status, and in response to business intelligence which indicated areas for quality improvement.
-More details will be available in the annual quality statement (AQS) which is due to be published in September 2020.
+Twenty quality priorities were agreed as part of the 2018-19 annual quality statement.
+These were selected to address some of the areas for which we are within targeted intervention status, and in response to business intelligence which indicated areas for quality improvement.
+More details are available in this year's annual quality statement which will be published in September 2020.

-Targeted Intervention
+❖ Targeted Intervention